logan-bobo/flask_app_container/README.md

 <!-- GETTING STARTED -->
 # Getting Started

 This is a sample container running a Flask application!
+This will mainly be used when testing deployments and platfroms like K8s, K3s, ECS, EKS, AKS or GKE.

 ## Prerequisites